psarando/shire-reckoning/README.md

     were the same back then as they are now
     ([he did assume the lengths of the years were the same then as they are now](http://rinsanity.weebly.com/tolkien.html)).
     His "long summer" calendars of the Shire and Númenor seem to fit these possibilities.
+    In fact, the first publication of The Lord of the Rings stated:

+    > ...
+Mid-year's Day and Year's End were originally intended to correspond as nearly as possible
+    > to the summer and winter solstices, and still do so.
+    > In that case the Shire dates were actually in advance of ours by some nine days...
+    >
+    > -- J.R.R.
+Tolkien, as quoted in The Lord of the Rings: A Reader's Companion, Appendix D

-    Or perhaps he just didn't concern himself with any other dates of the solar events beyond the spring equinox and summer solstice during the hypothetical time-frame of the "Great Years" of the War of the Ring.
+    So it's possible Tolkien became aware of the fact that the winter solstices generally occurred earlier 6000 years ago, and when emending Appendix D for the second edition, perhaps he just didn't concern himself with any other dates of the solar events beyond the spring equinox and summer solstice during the hypothetical time-frame of the "Great Years" of the War of the Ring.